Herdubreid/aisShell/docs/cmd-sv.md

   lo                 Logout
   load               Load Definitions
   save               Save Definitions

-Run 'sv [command] --help' for more information about a command.
 ```
 Before any AIS requests can be made, a server context must be defined and connected.